ChrisKeyin/DevQAP-4/README.md

 - PostgreSQL database integration
 - Docker containerization (Dockerfile and docker-compose)
 - API testing using Postman
 - GitHub Action for automatically building and pushing Docker images

+  ## Project Screenshots are in the Screenshots folder in project root.

 ---